Social and Behavioral Sciences

 SBS/LOS 381 Introduction to Globalization

 This course examines the economic, political, social, and cultural aspects of globalization from an interdisciplinary perspective.
 The purpose is to get a sense of clarity about what globalization is, how it is affecting people around the world, and why there is an increasingly robust resistance to it on the grassroots level.
 We will also discuss how to empower ourselves while being socially responsible in this rapidly changing world.
 Course format includes discussion, case study, and student presentation on research projects.
-Prerequisites: SOC 100, ANT 101.
+Recommended: SOC 100, ANT 101.
 Cr 3.

 SBS 390 Brain and Behavior